-We have thus far presented the power of 3D models in processing volumetric data, in particular, with limited annotation.
-Besides adopting 3D models, another common strategy to handle limited data in volumetric medical imaging is to reformat 3D data into a 2D image representation followed by fine-tuning pre-trained Models ImageNet~\citep{shin2016deep,tajbakhsh2016convolutional}.
-This approach increases the training examples by order of magnitude, but it sacrifices the 3D context.
-It is interesting to note how Genesis Chest CT compares with this \textit{de facto} standard in 2D.
-We have thus implemented two different methods to reformat 3D data into 2D input: the regular 2D representation obtained by extracting adjacent axial slices, and the 2.5D representation~\citep{roth2014new,roth2015improving} composed of axial, coronal, and sagittal slices from volumetric data.
-Both of these 2D approaches seek to use 2D representation to emulate something three dimensional, in order to fit the paradigm of fine-tuning Models ImageNet. \figurename~\ref{fig:2D_3D_target_tasks} exposes the comparison between 3D and 2D models on five 3D target tasks.
+\figurename~\ref{fig:2D_3D_target_tasks} exposes the comparison between 3D and 2D models on five 3D target tasks.
 Additionally, \tablename~\ref{tab:3d_2.5d_2d} compares 2D slice-based, 2.5D orthogonal, and 3D volume-based approaches on lung nodule and pulmonary embolism false positive reduction tasks.
 As evidenced by our statistical analyses, the 3D models trained from Genesis Chest CT achieve significantly higher average performance and lower standard deviation than 2D models fine-tuned from ImageNet using either 2D or 2.5D image representation.
 Nonetheless, the same conclusion does not apply to the models trained from scratch---3D scratch models are outperformed by 2D models in one out of the five target tasks (\ie \texttt{NCC} in \figurename~\ref{fig:2D_3D_target_tasks} and \tablename~\ref{tab:3d_2.5d_2d}) and also exhibit an undesirably larger standard deviation.
 We attribute the mixed results of 3D scratch models to the larger number of model parameters and limited sample size in the target tasks, which together impede the full utilization of 3D context.
 In fact, the undesirable performance of the 3D scratch models highlights the effectiveness of Genesis Chest CT, which unlocks the power of 3D models for medical imaging.
-To summarize, we \jlreplace{argue}{believe} that 3D problems in medical imaging should be solved in 3D \jlreplace{}{directly}.
+To summarize, we believe that 3D problems in medical imaging should be solved in 3D directly.